 All things considered, Amazfit Bip looks perfectly decent.
 Not stunningly beautiful but not cheap either.
 Its a cheerful-looking smartwatch that both men and women would be equally happy to wear.

 Under the hood, you’ll find an triaxial accelerometer, geomagnetic sensor (compass), air pressure sensor (barometer for elevation), optical heart rate sensor, a GPS and GLONASS module and Bluetooth connectivity.
 Specs which most would agree contradict its low price.

-The ducks in the above image are a dead giveaway.
+The swans in the above image are a dead giveaway.
 Yes, you can use Amazfit Bip come rain or shine, thanks to its IP68 water resistance rating.
 It will even resist the occasional splashing.
 But don’t take it to the pool expecting it will track your swim sessions.
 Its not built for that.

 Where the gadget really shines, though, is in its battery life.
 On as single charge the 190mAh Li-Polymer battery can keep going for a stonking 30 days with regular use, and up to 45 days with minimal notifications.
 With GPS switched on, you can squeeze around 22 hours out of it.